holepunchto/protomux-rpc-router/README.md

 #### `router.use(middleware)`

 Attach global middleware.
-These will wrap every method in the order provided (onion-style).
+This will wrap every method in the order provided (onion-style).
 Returns the router for chaining (`router.use(middleware1).use(middleware2)`).

 - `middleware`: object with `onrequest(ctx, next)`, and optional `onopen()`/`onclose()` hooks; applied to every method.